 - Students must meet financial aid requirements as outlined on the JAMP website.

-- In addition, upon entering UTSA after graduation from high school, students must complete 27 credit hours of course work; this must include math and basic sciences, as well as the core curriculum.
+- Students must complete 27 credit hours of UTSA course work; this must include math and basic sciences, as well as the core curriculum.
 Three (3) credits of Advanced Placement coursework from high school can count toward completion of the 27 credits.
-No dual credit coursework can be applied toward fulfillment of the 27 credit hours, they must be completed at UTSA.
+Dual credit coursework cannot be applied toward fulfillment of the 27 credit hours.
 However, dual credit coursework is permissible for JAMP eligibility.